shawnk80/ticketmaster/README.md

 # Client Request (Group Project)

 You've been contacted by a client to build a new application.
 They'll pay you **_\$50,000_** to build a Minimum Viable Product (MVP) over the next 4 days.
-If all goes well, they want to hire you and your team to continue building out the application for 6 months and have a budget of **_\$400,000_**, which will go to you and your team.
+If all goes well, they want to hire you and your team to continue building out the application for 6 months.
+They have a budget of **_\$400,000_**, which will go to you and your team.

 ### High Level Overview from the client